 Find Crucial Areas

 The audit must be focused on finding crucial areas where improvement can be implemented.
-The wide range of areas where focus is necessary makes it a complex task to analyse and determine results.
+The wide range of areas where the focus is necessary makes it a complex task to analyze and determine results.
 Hence, there must be special attention given to those sectors which might have had setbacks or will have potential setbacks.

 An audit can also be done in the manner of supervision to oversee on what qualitative basis the services are provided.
 Overseeing the functioning style will give room for quicker, practical and more amicable solutions.

-Effectiveness factor from an audit is best derived when the documents and medical records that are being scrutinized are accurate, chronological and prevalent to the healthcare provider’s services.
+Effectiveness factor from an audit is best derived when the documents and medical records that are being scrutinized are accurate, chronological and prevalent to the health care provider’s services.

-The audit must also focus on feedback as getting direct information, from patients and ex patients will give a wider room for improving analysis of the necessary sectors.
+The audit must also focus on feedback as getting direct information, from patients and ex-patients will give a wider room for improving analysis of the necessary sectors.